ZaneerahEssop/SoftwareDesign2655572/report.md

 - `student-info.txt`: Contains my student ID and name.
 - `report.md`: This report.
 - `index.html`: Contains a simple webpage with my student ID.

+I have learnt how to deploy and manage branches.